Find a clinical animal behaviourist

 Find out how to meet the five welfare needs of your animal by visiting our pet pages.

 Seek expert advice from your vet first

 If your pet develops a behaviour problem you should seek expert advice.

 It is important to get your pet checked by a vet first to rule out any form of illness or injury that could be causing the behaviour problem.

 Your vet can then refer you to a behaviour expert.

 How to find a behaviour expert

-Inappropriate or outdated advice or methods may adversely affect your pet's welfare and even make your pet's behaviour problem worse.
+Inappropriate/outdated advice or methods may adversely affect your pet's welfare and can make your pet's behaviour problem worse.

-CCAB and APBC behaviour experts will work to identify the cause of the behaviour problem and then develop structured treatment plans that are suitable for you, your pet and your circumstances.
+ABTC registered professionals will work with you to identify the cause of your pet's behaviour problem and then develop structured treatment plans that are suitable for you, your pet and your circumstances.

 Stay in touch